 - Different compositions of particles produce different soil types such as loam, clay, silt and sand, each with different properties.

 - As particle size increases drainage increases and thus sandy soils drain quickly and clay slowly.
 Conversely, as particle size increases a soil’s nutrient capacity falls and henceforth clay soils are nutrient rich.

 - Of the four main soil types listed above, each will need mulching, but sand, silt and clay may need extra work.
-Clay will need to be broken up as it is clumpy, while sand will need fertiliser to improve its nutrient capacity.
-With silt it is important to avoid compaction.
+With clay and silt it’s important to avoid compaction, while sand will need fertiliser to improve its nutrient capacity.

 - Other soil types not related to particle size include peat and chalk, the former alkaline and the latter acidic, but high in nutrients.